AdobeDocs/experience-platform.en/help/destinations/api/edit-destination.md

 **Response**

 A successful response returns the current details of your dataflow including its version, unique identifier (`id`), and other relevant information.
+Relevant for this tutorial are the target connection and base connection IDs highlighted in the response below.

 ADD LINE NUMBERING TO HIGHLIGHT target connection and base connection